hariingit/note-apiservice/README.md

    └─ lpa-check.grep     # Optional policy checker patterns
 ```

-# 3. Architecture
+## 3. Introduction
 ![Note API Architecture](https://github.com/hariingit/note-apiservice/raw/main/noteapiarchitecture.svg)

-- Deploy a VPC with public and private subnets, security groups for network isolation.
+- Application Load Balancer terminates TLS 1.2+ sessions using an ACM certificate for secure HTTPS traffic.​

-- Push container images to ECR and run the Note API service on ECS Fargate.
+- HTTP is redirected to HTTPS, and only HTTPS is allowed by ALB security groups.​

-- Use an Application Load Balancer to route traffic to ECS tasks.
+- Traffic is decrypted at the ALB, then forwarded to ECS tasks in private subnets with no public IPs.​

-- Manage infrastructure as code with CloudFormation templates for repeatability.
+- Security groups allow only ALB-to-ECS communication; app outbound goes via NAT for egress.

-- Automate deployment and logging with bash scripts and apply least-privileged IAM policies.
+- ECS task config and secrets are pulled securely from SSM Parameter Store using least-privileged IAM roles.​

-# 4. Depoly Network stack
+## 4. Depoly Network stack
 Runing infra/network.cfn.yaml
 ```
  aws cloudformation deploy \